This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 26. Dowel Wall Peg Hat Rack

-You can add a dowel peg hat rack for an attractive yet minimalist look anywhere in your house.
+This hat rack idea can give an attractive yet minimalist look anywhere in your house.
 It doesn’t have to be in a specified space but it will look excellent in small spaces like kid’s rooms, studios, and other modern spaces.

 You can also sand down the dowels and smooth them into a softwood shade.
 You can also paint it in pop colors or use them as it is.
 It is a cost-effective DIY craft with easy-to-follow instructions that require no expertise.